 The recipient of a gift or a bequest pays no gift or estate tax.
 Those taxes, if they are due, are payable by the donor (the person making the gift) or the estate in the case of a decedent.
-Generally, no gift tax is due for gifts to any one person that do not exceed $15,000 for 2019 ($30,000 if the gift is given jointly by a husband and wife).
+Generally, no gift tax is due for gifts to any one person that do not exceed $15,000 for 2021 ($30,000 if the gift is given jointly by a husband and wife).
+2022 is $16,000 per person and $32,000 joint.
 Gift tax payable over those amounts can also be avoided by the donor using the unified estate and gift tax lifetime exclusion of $10 million, adjusted for inflation annually.

 Basis.
 The basis of property received by gift or bequest is used by the recipient to determine whether there is gain or loss on a subsequent sale or other disposition of the property.
 These rules can be complex.

 Gifts.
 If property has been acquired by gift, the basis to the donee (the recipient) for income tax purposes is the same as it would be in the hands of the donor or the last preceding owner by whom it was not acquired by gift (carryover basis).
 However, the basis for loss is the lower of the carryover basis or the fair market value of the property at the time of the gift.
 In some cases, there is neither gain nor loss on the sale of property received by gift because the selling price is less than the basis for gain and more than the basis for loss.